-E4 Biodiversity loss as a result of Climate Change E4 Land degradation E4 Land-use change, fresh water-use change and sea-use change E4 Direct exploitation E5 Waste S3 Freedom of expression EPIF Group Companies ensure implementation and monitoring of the appropriate environmental standards and certifications (if required by law) relevant to their operations in the territories in which they manage their assets.
+panies ensure implementation and monitoring of the appropriate andards and certifications (if required by law) relevant to their operations n which they manage their assets.

-Integrates the preservation of biodiversity into the strategy of the EPIF Group, including consideration thereof in decisions on the construction, operation and decommissioning phases of infrastructure projects.
+eservation of biodiversity into the strategy of the EPIF Group, including ereof in decisions on the construction, operation and decommissioning phases projects.

-EPIF incorporates this preventive approach into the environmental and social impact assessments of new infrastructure projects, particularly in natural areas that are sensitive, biologically diverse or protected.
+this preventive approach into the environmental and social impact new infrastructure projects, particularly in natural areas that are sensitive, se or protected.

-Integrating Biodiversity into the Environmental Management Systems (EMS) to identify risks and to ensure that the environmental performance meets the requirements of the regulation.
+versity into the Environmental Management Systems (EMS) to identify risks at the environmental performance meets the requirements of the regulation.